 You could be protected from this increase if you joined the LGPS in Scotland before 4 November 2021.
 You could also be protected if you transferred a previous pension into the LGPS if certain conditions are met.
-However, you will only be able to use this protection when you take your LGPS pension if the LGPS rules allow you to take your pension before age 57.
+However, you will only be able to use this protection if the LGPS rules allow you to take your pension before age 57.